 During 1994 and 1995 our students programmed the 128 node Connection Machine CM5.
 This machine was the 35th most powerful computer in the world in 1994, then the very same machine was the 74th most powerful machine in the spring of 1995.
 At the time of writing, December 1995, this machine has sunk to position 136.
 The fastest machine in the world is currently in Japan.
-In the upcoming 1996 course we plan to use a new machine.
+In the 1996 course we used the IBM SP-2 and Boston University's SGI machines.